jrybergDemo/az-tf-gh/README.md

     | ghOrgName                 | The name for the GitHub Organization |
     | ghRepoName                | The name for the GitHub Repository |
     | ghRepoEnvironmentName     | The name for the GitHub Repository Environment |
+  - Does the following:
+    - Creates a Service Principal with the `tf_sp_name` variable value
+    - Creates a federated credential for the Service Principal using the variables beginning with `gh`
+    - Creates a Resource Group with the `tfbackend_rg_name` variable value
+    - Creates a Storage Account with the `tfbackend_sa_name` variable value
+    - Creates a Storage Account Container with the `tfbackend_container_name` variable value
+    - Creates a Role Assignment on the subscription with Contributor assigned to the Service Principal
+    - Creates a Role Assignment on the Storage Account with Storage Blob Data Contributor assigned to the Service Principal
 - If any variable values from the bootstrap script are changed, the [Terraform backend configuration file](.tfbackend/dev-azure-kubernetes) needs to be updated with those changed values for the following resources:
   - Resource Group name
   - Storage Account name